 However, this is an important decision which will automatically terminate Purchase Contracts, leaving open the possibility for creditors to claim back bank payments which were and were not guaranteed under the law 56/1968.
 Some clients have not been able to claim and recover their credits yet as they did not cancel the purchase contract with the builder (one of the requirements from the law 56/68 is that before proceeding with the claim, the creditors must have cancelled the purchase contract first).
 Again, during this phase, the claim can be made without this requirement.

-Those clients that voted in favour of the agreement but a judgement has forced them to wait to recover their money until the agreement is in force, will not need to wait anymore as under the liquidation phase, the agreement will be null and void.
-This mean, that clients who have voted in favour of the agreement can proceed now with their credit recovery.
+Those clients that voted in favour of the agreement but a judgement has forced them to wait to recover their money until the agreement is in force, will not need to wait anymore as, under the liquidation phase, the agreement will be null and void.
+This means, that clients who have voted in favour of the agreement can proceed now with their credit recovery.

 The claim will be done to those banks where the deposits were transferred as they have the responsibility to guards the funds under law 56/68.
 We are actually taking legal action against banks on behalf of those clients who have and who have not bank guarantees.